 A low vision specialist or certified low vision therapist, an optometrist or ophthalmologist who is trained in low vision, can administer vision testing to determine how your child can maximize any useful vision.
-Your child may be prescribed low vision devices, including optical devices such as a monocular for distance viewing or hand-held magnifier for near viewing and non-optical devices such as dark-lined paper or a reading stand.
+Your child may be prescribed low vision devices, including optical devices and non-optical devices.

 Resources for Families of Children with Low Vision

 If you need information or resources, call us at 1-800-232-5463 (M-F, 8:00AM-8:00PM Eastern).
 You can also email us at firstname.lastname@example.org.